Here is a sampling of my latest work.

-Concept created in 2014 for the Handmade Harvest Craft Show, this logo was selected by a panel of judges this year from over 40,000 entries to be featured in LogoLounge Volume 10, an annual “best of the best” book of logo design.
+Concept created in 2014 for the Handmade Harvest Craft Show, this logo was selected by a panel of judges in 2017 from over 40,000 entries to be featured in LogoLounge Volume 10, an annual “best of the best” book of logo design.
 The logo features a bear clutching a harvested bundle of items in its arms that upon second glance resembles a human hand.
 I always loved this design although the client chose another favourite.
-The show has since undergone a name change, and a new identity subsequently developed, however I still think the designs I created at the time stand out as some of my best work.
+The craft show has since undergone a name change, and a new identity subsequently developed, however I still think the designs I created at the time stand out as some of my best work.

 This Ottawa custom log home building company needed an updated logo and website in order to compete and excel in today’s marketplace.
 They do this by emphasizing sustainability in a big way while building homes that are as energy efficient as possible.
 The logo is designed to represent both the traditional nature of the build as well as their creative and modern process.
 The new logo shows a seamless integration into the environment, a sense of living lightly, with a small carbon footprint.
 Website also designed at Sumack Loft: http://www.kealeytackaberryloghomes.com

 One of my most loyal and cherished clients, Dandelion Foods, came to the realization in 2016 that their existing website, designed by Sumack Loft several years ago, was no longer doing the things that they needed it to do.
 My partners and I quickly put together a proposal for a new WordPress-based site with a brand update as requested by our client.
 Their site is now fresh and fun with a farmstead feeling including its barnboard background and array of delicious produce, while making it easy for our friends at the store to share store specials, instore events, etc. Logo also designed at Sumack Loft.
 To see the full site please go to http://www.dandelionfoods.ca